 The first thing that God always brings me back to is identity.
 When I know who God is, I know who I am and this frees me to love God, others, and myself better.
 If you are a Christian then you are a child of God.
 Short and simple, that is your identity.

 On the cross, Jesus gave us eternal access to everything we could ever need, found in the heart of our Heavenly Father.
 God is for us, he rejoices over us with singing, he longs to have a relationship with us, and he freely offers his grace and salvation to us.
-If you don’t already know this then I urge that you ask God to show you just how deeply he loves you because when you have even just a glimpse of this, it changes everything.
+If you don’t already know this then ask God to show you just how deeply he loves you because when you have even just a glimpse of this, it changes everything.

 Contentment is key to our ability to celebrate the relationships of others, because ultimately we are never going to ‘have it all’.
 There will always be someone who appears to have more than we do and there’ll always be something we want next.
 We are told that every stage – dating, marriage, parenting etc. – is a ‘level up’ on the last, and at each stage we become more successful, more valuable, and more content.
 This is not true.